 The Robert & Joyce Johnson Center for Faculty Development and Excellence in Teaching advances the mission of Austin College by encouraging the bold exploration of intellectual frontiers and by fostering lively intellectual dialogue within and across academic disciplines.

-The first-year experience is designed to connect our newest students to the mission of Austin College by creating shared experiences and shared expectations for your participation in the campus community.
+The First-Year Experience (FYE) is designed to connect our newest students to the mission of Austin College by creating shared experiences and shared expectations for your participation in the campus community.
 As new members of ’Roo Nation, the first-year experience is your opportunity to learn what that really means.

 The Office of International Programs (OIP) serves as the central hub for students who want to participate in the global opportunities offered by Austin College.
 The OIP primarily facilitates study abroad programs and offers resources for incoming international students.